Last updated on May 23rd, 2022

-Designed to repel water and withstand icy winds, roofing felt provides insulation and prevents your property from weather damage.
-While the lifespan of roofing felt is long, deterioration over time is inevitable.
-If you suspect this is the case, read on for an overview of the average cost of replacing roof felt under tiles.
+Roofing felt is designed to repel water and withstand icy winds, and while the lifespan of roofing felt is long, deterioration over time is inevitable.
+If you think this is the case, read on for an overview of the average cost of replacing roof felt under tiles.

 Whether it’s a small patch repair or an entire replacement of the underlay, you can use our handy search tool to find specialists in your local area.